mking/autowork/README.md

 ## Using the snippet

 ```
-# Copy snippet to the clipboard
+# Copy snippet to the clipboard, then paste it into the console
 cat dist/snippet.js | pbcopy
 ```